Decisions MCP Server

 2. Select Add MCP Server.

-3. In the popup window, configure the following:
+3. In the pop-up window, configure the following:

 • Name